Meet Our Guides!

 Julian Calderon

 My name is Julian “Juju” Calderon and I have fallen in love with being a kayak tour guide for Kayak Carolina.
-I’m currently enrolled at Cape Fear Community College and studying to get my associates so that I may transfer to UNCW to pursue studies in either communications or environmental science.
+I’m currently enrolled at Cape Fear Community College and studying to get my associates so that I may transfer to UNC Wilmington to pursue studies in environmental science.
 I heard about this job through my sister, who is working at the Fort Fisher Aquarium currently.
 When she left, I was lucky enough to slip in and take her place.
 This job quickly became the best part of my day.
-One of those jobs is where you wake up as the sun rises and genuinely look forward to what the day has in store.
-This job has opened my eyes to the beautiful environment that I get the privilege of working in every day with coworkers who are just as passionate.
-Being out in nature, the hard-working staff and the people that choose to tour with us make this job so extremely special.
+A job where you wake up as the sun rises and genuinely look forward to what the day has in store.
+This position has opened my eyes to the beautiful environment that I get the privilege of working in every day with coworkers who are just as passionate.
+Being out in nature, the hard-working staff and the people that choose to tour with us make Kayak Carolina so extremely special.

 Sam Fernandez